Frequently Asked Questions

 Yes.
 A portfolio is a collection of your work in a binder or folder.
 People use career portfolios to apply to jobs, apply to college or training programs, get a higher salary, show transferable skills, and to track personal development.
 They are more in-depth than a résumé, and can have samples of projects that you have worked on, works of art, employer evaluations, awards, and anything you can think of that supports your skills and abilities.
 I recommend that regardless of your degree program you start building a portfolio of your work now.
 As a recruiter, if I were to build an entry-level candidate with the highest likelihood of getting the interview and the job, my candidate would have necessary education, a GPA worth noting, at least two internship experiences, and a portfolio of his/her work.
 As an intern from Ferris, by the end of your internship you will have a number of documents and samples that would make for a great start to your career portfolio.

 You should always dress to impress, even if you know that the employee attire is casual.
 The reason that you dress to impress is that it shows you are taking the position seriously, which, in turn, will cause the employer to take you seriously.
 It is VERY important that you invest in professional attire!
-Men, I'm talking about a suit - slacks (not khaki cargo pants) that match the suit coat with a button-up shirt and tie.
+Men, I’m talking about a suit – slacks (not khaki cargo pants) that match the suit coat with a button-up shirt and tie.
 Ladies, I suggest an actual business suit, pants or skirt, with a conservative blouse.
-Everyone, black or charcoal it's very professional and may be suitable for other occasions.
+Everyone, black or charcoal it’s very professional and may be suitable for other occasions.
 A suit is just another tool that you need to have at your disposal much like a professional résumé, professional references, and a college degree.
-ALSO: You must take a shower before you come see me for an interview, and you must put on deodorant - NO cologne or perfume!
-If you stink, I will remember you as the stinky candidate!
+ALSO: You must take a shower before you come see me for an interview, and you must put on deodorant—NO cologne or perfume, as an interviewer could be allergic.

 More and more employers are utilizing an interviewing strategy called Behavior Based Interviewing, or BBI for short.
 The basic principle behind BBI is that an employee’s behavior in the past paints a fairly accurate picture of an employee’s behavior in the future.
 Each question is designed to extract a SPECIFIC experience in your past, what you did, who it involved, and the eventual outcome.
 The following link provides a great explanation of BBI for students.
 Highly recommended!